atiq-cs/blog/input/posts/network/wifi-cmd.md

   - network
   - system administration
 ---
 Please be aware of notation below in command outlines. `$` represents a command and rests of the lines following that line are output.
 Powershell is superset of traditional command prompt.
-Hence, all usual binaries still run on powershell for exxample, `takeown`.
+Hence, all usual binaries still run on powershell for example, `takeown`.

 # Introduction
 We still need to use `netsh` till we have cmdlets support